 Even though the United States borders Mexico, the birthplace of hot peppers, most of our country’s cuisine is oddly mild.
 Luckily, in recent decades food from other countries has gotten more and more popular, allowing some heat to infiltrate our menus.

 Some of the southern US states do have a spicier array of regular meal options than the rest of the US.
-The Cajun cuisine of Louisiana shows its spicy influences from South America and the Caribbean.
+The Cajun cuisine of Louisiana shows its spicy influences from continental countries south of the border and the Caribbean.

 More recently the addition of Buffalo Wings to american culture as helped spur the growing popularity of spicy foods, at least with young men.
 Of course, there are plenty of us women out there who love those saucy, spicy little wings too, but oddly, it does seem to really entice more men.
 Maybe it’s because they can get a little too messy for some prissy chicks.
 Not this lady, I love me some hot wings!

 For chili pepper loving Americans like me, it is really exciting that spicy food is finally making waves all across America.
 One of the big jump starters for the spicy food craze, that is helping us to build up a tolerance nationwide, was the introduction of the Indian Ghost Pepper as the hottest pepper in the world.
 Taking first place in the Guinness Book of World records in 2007 as the first chili to be tested at a Scoville rating of over 1,000,000 Scoville Units.